 John Lansdowne received his doctorate in September 2019 with a dissertation titled: The Micromosaic of the Man of Sorrows at Santa Croce in Gerusalemme in Rome.
-He currently holds a Berenson Fellowship at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies, outside Florence.
+He is currently Postdoctoral Fellow and Assistant to the Director at I Tatti - The Harvard University Center for Italian Renaissance Studies, outside Florence.

 “Hagia Sophia takes centre stage in the battle over Turkey’s past.”
 Apollo (30 June 2020).

 Essay in “A Questionnaire on Monuments.”
 October, vol. 165 (Summer, 2018): 85–87.

 “A Monumental Latin Poem at the Casa dei Crescenzi in Rome.”
 Inventory 10 (forthcoming).

 TRANSLATIO / Emily Jacir: Via Crucis.
 Rome: NERO, 2016 [installation book designed and edited with artist Emily Jacir and historian Christopher MacEvitt; 116 pages; ISBN: 8897503942]; contributed essay “The Truth in Material Things.” op. cit., 4–16.

 “Kara’s Dust.”
 The Ecstasy of St. Kara / Kara Walker: New Works, ed.
 Beau Rutland and Reto Thüring, exh. cat., Cleveland Museum of Art (New Haven: Yale University Press, 2016), 30–33.

 “Weapons for Remembering.”
 Enrico Riley: Infinite Receptors, exh. cat., Jaffe-Friede Gallery, Dartmouth College (Hanover, NH: Trustees of Dartmouth College, 2017), 24–27.